penguin-statistics/recognizer/README.md

 > #### ⚠**Version Warning**
 > Currently, `penguin-recognizer` is built by **`Emscripten 1.39.0`**, which is verified for supporting some old version chromium core browsers.
-> According to the limitation of `opencv`, the latest supported version is **`Emscripten 2.0.10`**, but it might not support some old version browsers.
+> According to the limitation of `OpenCV`, the latest supported version is **`Emscripten 2.0.10`**, but it might not support some old version browsers.

 ```
 # Get the emsdk repo